ageller/DSSV_python_fundamentals_day4/README.md

 final_unit = m/Sec
 ```

-2. Someone might give a test of final unit that has spaces instead of the underscores that are in your data csv file.
+2. Someone might give a unit that has spaces instead of the underscores that are in your data csv file.
 Edit your code so that it can still process this sample:

 ```
 from_unit = "cubic foot"